 Skip to main contentAccessibility feedback

-Should I bow to the altar or genuflect to the tabernacle?
+Should I bow to the altar and genuflect to the tabernacle when serving or reading at Mass?

 Question:

-I serve at the altar in our parish.
-My priest has asked me merely to bow before the altar when serving during Mass, though the altar has a tabernacle on it.
+I’m an altar server at our parish.
+My priest has asked me merely to bow before the altar when serving at Mass, though the altar has a tabernacle on it.
+He gives the same directive if I’m only serving as a lector and enter the sanctuary to read.
 What should I do?

 Answer:

-In former years, when Communion rails were common, during distribution of Communion the priest would pass in front of the altar and tabernacle without making a sign of reverence.
-His back would be turned to them, the tabernacle often would be empty and left open to signify this, and he had Jesus in his hands at the moment, which required his utmost attention and care.
+In former years, when Communion rails were common, during the distribution of Communion the priest would pass back and forth in front of the altar and tabernacle without making a sign of reverence.
+His back would be turned to them, but the tabernacle would often be empty and left open to signify this, and the priest would have our Eucharistic Lord Jesus in his hands during Communion time, which required his utmost attention and care.

 Did you like this content?
 Please help keep us ad-free